Administration

 My name is Christian Logan.
 I am Shawnee, Sac & Fox, Kickapoo, Iowa, Osage, Iñupiat, Potawatomi and Guatemalan.
 I was born and raised in Oakland, CA and am an alumni of the AICRC after-school-program.
 I am a business owner who previously worked several years landscaping and gardening in the private and public sectors.
 Working with youth in AICRC’s Sovereign Seeds & Starts program is inspirational, I enjoy being able to learn and teach about plants from a traditional and indigenous perspectives.
 I am grateful to be able to build and sustain healthy gardens that help bring wellness to the Oakland intertribal community.

-Desirae Delony, Outreach Advocate / Program Assistant desirae@aicrc.org (510) 208-1870 x 319
+Emily Castaniada, Tutor / Program Assistant emily@aicrc.org (510) 208-1870 x 311

 Social Services